Deep Space Interoperability Standards

-The draft interoperability standards include seven discipline areas
+The interoperability standards include nine discipline areas

-The draft standards provided here have been collaboratively prepared with the goal of defining interfaces and environments to facilitate cooperative deep space exploration endeavors.
-These draft standards focus on topics prioritized in this early phase of exploration planning and are not intended to dictate design features beyond the interfaces.
-By providing the draft standards here, we hope to engage the wide-ranging global spaceflight industry, and encourage feedback on the standards from all potential stakeholder audiences.
+The standards provided here have been collaboratively prepared with the goal of defining interfaces and environments to facilitate cooperative deep space exploration endeavors.
+These standards focus on topics prioritized in this early phase of exploration planning and are not intended to dictate design features beyond the interfaces.
+By providing the standards here, we hope to engage the wide-ranging global spaceflight industry, and encourage feedback on the standards from all potential stakeholder audiences.

 The Avionics standard provides basic common design parameters that allow developers to independently design compatible Avionics systems.
 Specifies data link protocols and physical layer options that may be used to architect the interfaces between both spacecraft subsystems and vehicles themselves.